 When is medical marijuana appropriate?

-Depending on which state you live in, you may qualify for treatment with medical marijuana if you meet certain requirements and have one of the following conditions:
+Depending on which state you live in, you may qualify for treatment with medical marijuana if you meet certain requirements and have a qualifying condition, such as:

 - Epilepsy or seizures

 - Glaucoma, although the American Academy of Ophthalmology doesn't recommend medical marijuana